By: Amanda Ringler on November 23rd, 2022

-It’s important to note that just because an insulation material has a Class 1 Fire Rating, which means it is the most fire resistant, not fireproof.
+It’s important to note that an insulation material that has a Class 1 Fire Rating is the most fire-resistant, not fireproof.

-RetroFoam of Michigan has been installing injection and spray foam insulation since 2002 in homes across the lower peninsula.
-Both the spray foam and injection foam we install in homes are Class 1 Fire Rated.
+RetroFoam of Michigan has been installing injection and spray foam insulation since 2002 in homes across the Lower Peninsula.
+Both the spray foam and RetroFoam injection foam we install in homes are Class 1 Fire Rated.

 This means foam insulation doesn’t serve as a catalyst if there were a fire and will self-extinguish when the flame is removed.

 In our ongoing efforts to educate homeowners, let’s talk more in-depth about what fire rating is and some of the requirements for insulation.